Le boucher

 Both the midpoint and the opening titles of Le boucher were filmed inside the Grottes de Cougnac in southwestern France.
 When Hélène guides her pupils through the cave, she uses the occasion to discuss the prehistoric humans who lived there.
 One of the children asks, “What if Cro-Magnon man came back?”
 Hélène answers, “I don’t know.
 He might adapt himself to our conditions.
 He might die.”
 A student follows up, “I don’t want him to die.
 I’m sure he was very nice.”

 Any alert viewer will probably connect this hypothetical returning caveman to Popaul, whose relationship with Hélène is characterized in so many ways as an encounter between the primitive and the civilized.
 Popaul is a butcher, a recent veteran of two brutal wars, and a murderer preying on a series of local women.
 Hélène is a teacher and the school’s headmistress.
 She lives above the schoolrooms, and the “ville” in her surname Daville alludes to human settlements, i.e. civilization.
 For his birthday she gives him a lighter, a civilized way to make fire, an improvement over the matches he’s been using.
-At the school’s fête he dresses up in 18th century costume, simultaneously a sign of high civilization and a reminder of the savagery of that time.
+At her school’s fête he dresses up in 18th century costume, simultaneously a sign of high civilization and a reminder of the savagery of that time.
 In contrast to the primitive animal drawings on the cave walls, Hélène’s rooms are lined with reproductions of fine art.

 There’s more to the encounter however than a simple meeting across the ages.
 The opening shots emphasize the cavern’s stalactites and stalagmites pointing at each other across the void, and Popaul looks up to Hélène like a stalagmite regarding the unreachable stalactites above.
 The gulf is physical as well as social.
 When he sits at her table he takes a seat lower than hers, comically forcing him to look up at her.
 When he appears at the classroom window his face is framed in the lower corner while she stands over him.
 On other occasions he calls to her apartment from the plaza below.
 On the way to the hospital he’s cradled in her arms or slumped in the car seat, and when they finally kiss she leans over his gurney.